iworks/reading-position-indicator/readme.txt

 * Release date: 2017-xx-xx
 * Improved progress bar - now it count only document, not whole window.
 * Implemented smooth gradients.
+* Removed "to transparent" option.
+* Added opacity for all colors.
+* Added rounded corners option..

 = 1.0.1 =